 When my niece first saw them, several years ago, on bread, she thought the bread was full of tiny little ants, crawling to attack her.
 She cried, refused to eat the bread and threw it away.
 It took me some time to convince her that they were not ants, and she kept on whining, “then what are they?
 They look like ants.
 I don’t want to eat ants”

 One thing is true about poppy seeds.
 They are rich in oil and micronutrients like iron, copper, zinc and manganese.
 I love poppy seeds and so I baked this cake twice, a round one, and a loaf shaped one.
 The cake is easy to prepare: “mix all ingredients, stir once to combine, then beat with an electric mixer for about three minutes.
 Pour into prepared tin, and bake for one hour” that’s easy isn’t it?
 I hope you’ll give it a go.
 If you do, please give me a feedback on: shape of seeds, taste, how many got stuck in your teeth and whether you enjoyed eating the cake.
 Thank you for visiting my favourite pastime, please come back again!!!
 Now for recipe….

-I baked this cake twice, in a a 14cm x 24cm (5.5” x 9.5”) loaf pan and a round 20 cm (8 inch) tin (pan).
+The second time I used a 20cm (8 inch) round pan.
 I covered the round cake with a bit of left-over butter icing and then sprinkled with poppy seeds.

 Poppy Seed Cake

 Preparation time: 15 minutes, and 1 hour standing time; Baking time: 1 hour; Makes: 9 x 5 inch (23 x 13cm) loaf cake or 8-inch (20cm) round cake